PostHog/posthog.com/contents/blog/best-heap-alternatives.md

 - 📈 **Product analytics:** Funnels, user paths, retention analysis, custom trends, and dynamic user cohorts.
 Also supports SQL insights for power users.

-- 📺 **Session replays:** Including event timelines, console logs, and network activity, and 90-day retention.
+- 📺 **Session replays:** Including event timelines, console logs, and network activity, and 90-day data retention.

 - 🚩 **Feature flags** with local evaluation (for faster performance) and JSON payloads.

 - 🧪 **A/B tests:** Up to 9 test variations, primary and secondary metrics.
-Test duration, sample size, and statistical significance calculated automatically.
+Automatically calculate test duration, sample size, and statistical significance.

 - 💬 **Surveys:** Target surveys by event or user properties.
-Templates for Net Promoter Score (NPS) and Product-market fit (PMF) surveys, and more.
+Templates for Net Promoter Score (NPS), product-market fit (PMF) surveys, and more.

 ### How does PostHog compare to Heap?